motherjones/prettylist/README.md

 *MoJo users:* Before you get started, follow [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 Prettylist is like any other HTML unordered list, except each list item is automatically populated by data you'll enter into a Google Spreadsheet.
 This allows you to skip having to manually write out each list item manually in HTML.
-We'll get into details below, but in brief, you will:
+We'll get into details below, but in brief, you'll follow three simple steps:

-1. Start with a spreadsheet with some column headers and content. (**Pro tip:** Avoid putting spaces in your headers.
+* Start with a spreadsheet with some column headers and content. (**Pro tip:** Avoid putting spaces in your headers.
 We prefer camelCasing.)

 <p align="center">
   <img width="75%" src="https://github.com/motherjones/prettylist/blob/master/img/spreadsheet.png" alt="screenshot"/>
 </p>

-2. Customize the template in your index.html file to match the headers in your spreadsheet:
+* Customize the template in your index.html file to match the headers in your spreadsheet:

 ```
     <script>